tarekfb/tbermalm/README.md

 Additionally, I wanted to build something I have use for and can enjoy.
 Therefore, it's meant to adress that specific moment (which I very often find myself in) when you're trying to find a movie with a decent rating to watch with a group of people.
 You liked one of the titles, but the rest  didn't?
 Save to favourites, move on.

+Finally, I wanted to build solid foundational knowledge of the standard we bdevelopment languages, without any frameworks.
+I imagine this will serve as a more sustainable and long-term approach to web development, rather than jumping from framework to framework, without having learned the "basics".

 ## Tech
 This project used the following technologies: